William McGrattan: Bishop

 As Auxiliary Bishop of Toronto, McGrattan had responsibility for the Central Region that includes seventy-one parishes in the central part of the City of Toronto.
 In addition to his regional responsibilities, he was Vicar for Lay Movements and Associations, Vicar for Ethnic Communities, and the liaison bishop for the Catholic School Chaplains of Ontario, the Catholic Association of Religious and Family Life Educators of Ontario, the Catholic Health Association of Ontario, and the Catholic Health Alliance of Canada.

 On 8 April 2014, McGrattan was appointed 12th bishop of the Diocese of Peterborough, Ontario, and installed on 23 June 2014.
 He was appointed Bishop of Calgary, Alberta, Canada on 4 January 2017 but continued to serve as Apostolic Administrator until his successor was installed.

 McGrattan is a member of the Canadian Conference of Catholic Bishops' Doctrine Commission, and Bishop Liaison for Catholic Health Alliance of Canada.
+He was elected president of the Canadian Conference of Catholic Bishops for a two-year term, from 2023–2025.